An Open Letter to Prince Harry

 What a genuine reset could still look like

 Less content.
 More outcomes.
-The Invictus Games, fully resourced and quietly expanded, without a documentary about the Invictus Games attached to it.
+The Invictus Games, fully resourced and transparently accounted for, without a documentary about the Invictus Games attached to it.
 Serious philanthropic work with measurable impact that does not require a press release about how much it healed you to exist.
 A period of actual silence — not the strategic silence that generates coverage about your silence, but real absence from the narrative.

 I hope that when the cameras cool and the applause becomes memory, you find your way back to the version of yourself that didn't need all of this.